igor-buzhinsky/nusmv_counterexample_visualizer/README.md

 # NuSMV LTL counterexample visualizer

-A tool which explains why a particular LTL formula fails on a particular trace by means of causal analysis and structured visualization.
+A tool that explains why a particular LTL formula fails on a particular trace by means of causal analysis and structured visualization.

 By [Igor Buzhinsky](http://rain.ifmo.ru/~buzhinsky), Aalto University & ITMO University, igor.buzhinsky@gmail.com.

+Cite:

+* Pakonen A., Buzhinsky I., Vyatkin V. Counterexample visualization and explanation for function block diagrams.
+16th IEEE International Conference on Industrial Informatics (INDIN).
+July 18–20, 2018, Porto, Portugal, pp. 747–753.
+IEEE, 2018 [[web]](https://ieeexplore.ieee.org/document/8472025) [[preprint]](https://ctlab.itmo.ru/~buzhinsky/papers/indin-2018.pdf)

+Notes on the input format:

+* Bounded operators (e.g., G[0, 3]) in LTL formulas are not supported.
+You will have to rewrite them manually (e.g., with X).
+* All arithmetic operators supported by NuSMV should work.
+* Supported past-time LTL operators: Y, Z, O, H. Unsupported past-time LTL operators: T, S.
+* If the provided counterexample has no loop (e.g. when BMC is used), the last element is looped automatically.
+* Since nuXmv counterexamples usually have the same format as NuSMV ones, the tool may be used on nuXmv counterexamples.
+Real (rational) data type is supported by the tool but timed traces and formulas are not.

 ## Running